This post may contain affiliate links. Please see our disclosure policy.

 - Once all has been added, whisk on medium-high speed for a further 12-14 minutes – or until you have a thick, white meringue-like texture.

-- Sieve the 50g cocoa powder into the mixture and fold together.
+- Sieve the 100g cocoa powder into the mixture and fold together.

-- Spoon the mixture into the prepared containers and smooth over the top using a spatula or palette knife.
+- Spoon the mixture into the prepared tin and smooth over the top using a spatula or palette knife.
 Leave to set for at least 2 hours.

-- Set out your cornflour-dusted baking tray (the one dusted with the cocoa-cornflour from earlier).
+- Dust a baking tray or board with cornflour and cocoa powder.
 Tip the marshmallows onto the tray.
 Dust a large sharp knife with cocoa-cornflour then cut the marshmallow into equal-sized cubes.
 Toss to coat each one in the cocoa-sugar cornflour.
-Enjoy

 Notes